-Monthly meetings are held at Currumbin RSL commencing at 2PM on the fourth Friday of each month and all Sub-Branch members are welcome to attend.
-The notice on the plasma screens in the Club should be checked as the meeting week can change due to other events, for example sometimes Australia Day, Easter, ANZAC Day or Christmas will require that the meeting be held on the third Friday
+Monthly meetings are held at Currumbin RSL commencing at 1pm on the third Friday of each month and all Sub-Branch members are welcome to attend.
+The notice on the plasma screens in the Club should be checked and also the inside back cover of the bimonthly Currumbin RSL Newsletter, as the meeting week can change due to other events such as Australia Day, Easter, ANZAC Day or Christmas will require that the meeting be held on the third Friday.

 We hope that with your support, next year we will add more to the list.

 Best Club Gold Coast 2015, 2014, 2008 & 2007

 Best Licenced RSL and/or Services Club 2015, 2014 & 2008

 Best Licenced RSL and/or Services Club Runner Up 2017